pawandev200/chat-app-1/README.md

   Secure user authentication system with JWT (JSON Web Tokens) ensures user login and access control.

 - **Real-Time Messaging:**
-  Enabled real-time messaging functionality through Socket.io, providing users with instant message delivery and a dynamic chat experience.
+  Enabled real-time messaging functionality through Socket.io, providing users with instant message delivery and a dynamic chat experience with notification sounds for new messages.

 - **Online User Status:**
   Implemented online user status feature using Socket.io and React Context, allowing users to see the online status of other users.